Laughter Therapy: Laughing Cures

 From the 16th century, several philosophers, doctors, and psychologists, including Immanuel Kant, said that laughing was a psychosomatic phenomenon.
 They said that it freed negative energy from your body.
-As a result, it helps you live.
+As a result, it helps you live healthier.

 When you burst out laughing, you use between 100 and 400 muscles.

 Did you know that you laughed up to 300 times per day when you were a kid?
 As time goes on, this diminishes.
-This happens until you don’t even laugh.
+This happens until many hardly even laugh.